 Feed-in Tariff Scheme and Grants

 The FITs scheme is intended to replace public grant schemes as the principal means of incentivising small scale, low-carbon electricity generation.
-Because of this, and to ensure value for money for consumers and compliance with EU law on state aid, it will generally not be possible for a generator who has received a grant from a public body in support of the purchase and/or installation of generating equipment to also benefit from FITs payments.
+Because of this, and to ensure value for money for consumers and compliance with EU law on state aid, it is generally not possible for a generator who has received a grant from a public funds (or a body distributing funds on behalf of a public body) in support of the purchase and/or installation of an installation to also benefit from FITs payments.

 Exemptions (instances where an installation can benefit from both FITs and a grant from a public body)